karelia/MockServer/README.md

 ## Data Transfers

-As well as listening on it's assigned port, the server listens on a second port which can be used to fake FTP passive data connections.
+As well as listening on its assigned port, the server listens on a second port which can be used to fake FTP passive data connections.

 Any connection on this port will cause the contents of the <[KMSServer data]> property to be sent back, followed by